Institutional investor: Institutional investors as financial intermediaries

 As intermediaries between individual investors and companies, institutional investors are important sources of capital in financial markets.
 By pooling constituents' investments, institutional investors arguably reduce the cost of capital for entrepreneurs while diversifying constituents' portfolios.
 Their greater ability to influence corporate behaviour as well to select investors profiles may help diminish agency costs.
+Moreover, institutional investors' role as financial intermediaries means they operate under different organizational structures and regulatory frameworks compared to individual blockholders.
+This unique positioning allows them to leverage their size and expertise to enforce better corporate governance practices.